What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Let us know — we’re counting on you to help Encyclo get better.

-The St. Louis Beacon is a nonprofit online news organization that covers public affairs, health issues and the arts.
+The St. Louis Beacon was a nonprofit online news organization that covers public affairs, health issues and the arts.
+It existed from 2008 through 2013, when it merged with St. Louis Public Radio.

 The Beacon was launched in 2008 by a group of former St. Louis Post-Dispatch reporters and editors.
 Its initial funding was provided through grants, including a $500,000 challenge grant from philanthropist, Emily Rauh Pulitzer, the wife of the late former Post-Dispatch publisher Joseph Pulitzer Jr.

 It received a $90,000 grant from the Knight Foundation in 2008 and a $100,000 health reporting grant from the Missouri Foundation for Health in 2009.
-The Beacon also gets revenue from advertising-like sponsorships from local businesses.
+Most of The Beacon’s funding comes from individual donations, some of it in the form of advertising-like sponsorships from local businesses.
+It conducted a $4.4 million capital campaign in 2010 and had $2.5 million in net assets as of 2013.